 The magnitude of the drop in investment is not in line with the development observed in aggregate demand.
 While domestic and external demand fell considerably during the crisis, neither private consumption nor exports decreased as much as investment (Graph 2.3.12).
 Despite rising unemployment and wage restraint in the post-crisis years, private consumption modestly increased in nominal terms and is projected to grow in the short term.
-Exports contracted in 2009 but grew thereafter, yet this has not led to a significant pickup in investment among the exporting companies.
-Private investment remains 40% below its precrisis peak (34) and is projected to increase only marginally by 2016.
+Exports contracted in 2009 but grew thereafter, yet did not lead to a significant pick-up in investment of the exporting companies.
+Private investment remains 40% below its pre-crisis peak (50) and is projected to increase only marginally by 2016.
 This creates substantial macroeconomic costs.
 Through its direct impact on aggregate demand, lack of investment translates into reduced GDP growth.
 In addition, such development considerably reduces Slovenia's ability to grow in the medium and long term.